sass/libsass/Readme.md

 NSass is a .NET wrapper around libsass library.
 All information about libsass itself could be found in readme file under *NSass.LibSass* directory.

-At this moment NSass is under development and contains very simple one-to-one C++/CLI wrapper around libsass, and high-level C# wrapper.
+At this moment NSass is under development.
+By the way, you already may use:

+* simple one-to-one C++/CLI wrapper around libsass
+* high-level C# wrapper (however, without much of additional features)
+* HTTP handler for live SASS processing

 Main principles
 ---------------